 I hope you now know what turnover speed is and how you can improve your turnover as a sprinter.
 We discussed the basic idea that turnover ends up being that time when your foot is off the ground.

-There are people that have really good turnover because they focus on the right aspects of it and avoid the things I mentioned above.
+There are people that have really good turnover because they focus on the right aspects of it and avoid the things I mentioned above. and you can read about Throwing power as well.

 If you liked this information, feel free to check out our website for more exciting content on how to improve your speed and grow as an athlete.
 You can also send in your sprinting videos and we will give you a complete breakdown of your sprint to help you improve.